 When a participant requests to add a new household member who is at least 6 years of age, or who is under the age of 6 and has an SSN, the participant must provide the complete and accurate SSN assigned to each new member at the time of reexamination or recertification, in addition to the documentation required to verify it.
 The PHA may not add the new household member until such documentation is provided.
+When an applicant family adds a family member under the age of 6 who lacks a Social Security Number (SSN) within the 6-month period prior to the household's date of admission ( the date of voucher issuance and the date of lease up) the assistance applicant may become a participant, so long as documentation is supplied within 90 calendar days from the date of admission to the program.
 When a participant requests to add a new household member who is under the age of 6 and has not been assigned an SSN, the participant must provide the SSN assigned to each new child and the required documentation within 90 calendar days of the child being added to the household.
 A 90-day extension will be granted if the PHA determines that the participant's failure to comply was due to unforeseen circumstances and was outside of the participant's control.
 During the period the PHA is awaiting documentation of the SSN, the child will be counted as part of the assisted household.

-The PHA will grant one additional 30-day extension if needed for reasons beyond the participant's control such as delayed processing of the SSN application by the SSA, natural disaster, fire, death in the family, or other emergency.
+The PHA will grant one additional 90-day extension if needed for reasons beyond the participant's control such as delayed processing of the SSN application by the SSA, natural disaster, fire, death in the family, or other emergency.